PrinceMuichkine/afcfta-ai/README.md

 Issues unrelated to the codebase will likely be closed immediately.

-## Discussions

-We highly encourage you to participate in the "Discussions" tab above!

-Discussions are a great place to ask questions, share ideas, and get help.

-Odds are if you have a question, someone else has the same question.

 ## Updating

-In your terminal at the root of your local ChatLabs repository, run:
+In your terminal at the root of your local Afcfta.ai repository, run:

 ```bash
 npm run update